Charleston Budget Hotels: Cheap Hotels in Charleston SC That Don’t Feel Cheap

 Charleston doesn’t have a huge assortment of hotels under $100 a night, but there are some great options.
 Some of them are even located right in Downtown Charleston.

-Not So Hostel – rates starting at $49
+Not So Hostel – rates start at $35/night

 If you’re feeling adventurous, stay at the Not So Hostel.
-Private rooms here start at $49 a night.
-If you’re planning on heading here in November, you might even want to stay in the dorms.
-There are very few guests here, and you might even get an entire dorm to yourself.
-Bonus: it’s right across the street from the Hominy Grill.
+A bed in a dorm room starts at $35 a night.
+If you’re feeling weird about staying in a dorm, head here in November, there are very few guests this time of year, and you might even get an entire dorm to yourself.

-Days Inn Historic District – rates starting at $76
+Comfort Inn Historic District – rates starting at $86

 If you’re traveling with children, you might not want to stay at a hostel.
-The Days Inn in the Historic District is close enough to all the attractions — and rooms start at only $76 a night.
+The Comfort Inn in the Historic District is close enough to all the attractions — and rooms start at only $86 a night.
 The rooms are clean and simple.
-There’s a pool, and it’s within walking distance to all the Downtown attractions.
+There’s a pool, and it’s within walking distance of all the Downtown attractions.

 Charleston Hotels Under $150/Night